vladidit/simple-search/README.md

    /* define fields and their weights
    * If you do not need to assign special weight for certain fields - you can leave array value just as field name and Simple Search will assign 1 as weight to this field
    * Weight is a rating for every unique occurrence of requested word in field.
-So if word present in two grammar form in one field - Simple Search will operate this occurrences as one.
+So if word presents in two grammar form in one field - Simple Search will operate this occurrences as one.
    * For example, rating of field value ('prawn prawns') will be the same as field value ('prawn') or ('prawns').
    * As a result of search Simple Search give a summary rating for each row in table or model.
 This value is main parameter to order search results.
    * Row in table with occurrence of requested word only in title will get lower rating then next row with occurrences in 'title' and 'summary', or 'description'.